Band: New Power Generation

 2001: The Daisy Chain

 After disbanding The Revolution, Prince had been using a live backing band on tours from 1987 to 1990 that did not have a name as such.
-Following the 1990 Nude Tour, Prince first started referring to his band as "The New Power Generation", a term first used in the song Eye88.png No. The abbreviation, NPG, was also featured on the back of at least one of the band member’s wardrobe during the 1988 Lovesexy Tour.
+Following the 1990 Nude Tour, Prince first started referring to his band as "The New Power Generation", a term first used in the song Link= Eye No No. The abbreviation, NPG, was also featured on the back of at least one of the band member’s wardrobe during the 1988 Lovesexy Tour.

 The 90’s